The Wellness & Rundown Wednesday, June 24

 The mucous membrane picture

 Burning mouth syndrome in perimenopause rarely travels alone.
 The same estrogen decline that affects oral mucosa also affects vaginal tissue (dryness, irritation), nasal passages (dryness, congestion), eyes (dryness, grittiness), and ear canals (itching).
-If you have burning mouth alongside dry eyes, vaginal dryness, or itchy ears — that cluster is a coherent hormonal picture, not a string of bad luck.
+If you have burning mouth alongside dry eyes, vaginal dryness, or itchy ears, that cluster is a coherent hormonal picture, not a string of bad luck.
+The cluster commonly travels with the body-odor shift many women notice in their 40s — another expression of the same skin and mucosal compositional change.
 The quiz at wellnessrundown.com/quiz maps the full mucous membrane symptom cluster and helps identify the most relevant support pathways.

 When to see a doctor